MacsiDigital/laravel-api-client/README.md

 ## Entry Model

-The first thing to do is to create an entry model and extend the MacsiDigital/API/Support/Entry model, this is what shpaes how the API will work.
+The first thing to do is to create an entry model and extend the MacsiDigital/API/Support/Entry model, this is what shapes how the API will work.
 It's the model that houses all the attributes, so if you want pagination or to customise something it will likely be here.
 Its an Abstract model so has to be extended in your implementation.

+We recommend placing it in a Support folder within your src directory.

 List of Attributes